clr-cera/Dot/README.md

 Zathura

-Currently I dont have a full list of credit of sources for the configs I altered, but I will have it later on!
+Currently I dont have a full list of credit of sources for the configs I modified, but I will have it later on!

 ## Concepts